ArtS/node-config/README.md

     };

-If you wish to add host-specific config files, execute `hostname` from command line to find out what your hostname is and name your file accordingly.
+If you wish to add host-specific config files, execute `hostname` from command line to find out what your hostname is and name your config file accordingly.

 Please see `node-config/conf/*` and `node-config/test.js` for examples.